- Energy Code Assistance

 The steps to designing whole building mechanical ventilation system (fresh air system) are as follows:

-- Determine a strategy for ventilation, what type of system will work best (exhaust only, supply only, balanced); there are several factors to consider when picking a ventilation system
+- Determine a strategy for ventilation, what type of system will work best (exhaust only, supply only, or balanced); there are several factors to consider when picking a ventilation system.

 - How much air does the building leak or will leak after completion/remodel.
 If the building is new, you can use energy codes requirements for building tightness, however it's always a good idea to discuss this with a certified RESNET Rater, especially if you've been working with one on past buildings.
 If you already live in the house, or are planning a remodel it's always a good idea to have a blower door test performed.
 The tightness of a home will help dictate the right ventilation solution for the home.
 Super tight homes will work better with balanced systems or supply only with dedicated ventilation fans.
 Homes that leak a lot may not need ventilation.

 - Are there any external factors such as soil gases, damp crawl space/attics, connected garages and/or other bad air sources that we need to be concerned with.
 This may rule out an exhaust only system which could potentially put the house under negative pressure and cause the unwanted contaminents to enter the building.